 Could anything be holding salons back from offering complete services to black women?

-Jeanne Chappell is the owner of the Keene Beauty School and serves on the New Hampshire Board of Barbering, Cosmetology, and Aesthetics, the governing body that grants licenses to salons and barbershops.
+Jeanne Chappell is the owner of the Keene Beauty Academy and serves on the New Hampshire Board of Barbering, Cosmetology, and Aesthetics, the governing body that grants licenses to salons and barbershops.

 "There's 60 salons in Keene, New Hampshire.
 When there's a hair school in town, there's a lot of salons in town," says Chappell.